Nadil97/java_inteview_practice_question/README.md

 The factorial of an integer is calculated by multiplying all the numbers from 1 to the given number `F(n) = F(1)*F(2)...F(n-1)*F(n)`

+## 07. How do you reverse a string in Java?

+There is no `reverse()` utility method in the `String` class.
+However, you can create a character array from the string and then iterate it from the end to the start.
+You can append the characters to a string builder and finally return the reversed string.

+Bonus points for adding `null` check in the method and using `StringBuilder` for appending the characters.
+Note that the indexing in Java starts from 0, so you need to start at `chars.length - 1` in the `for ` loop.